 I will always, always make a case for research, no matter your genre, no matter your characters.
 Writing makes you question everything you think you know.
 And, even if you truly are an expert on some facet of history, there’s always something new to learn.

 All that ties in to how I’ll approach my blog posts about my own writing journey.
 I’m sure, if you’re a writer, you’ve heard the phrase “research rabbit hole.”
 I hope to combine elements of those rabbit holes not only into my WIPS, aesthetics and travel posts, but regular blog posts as well.

 And who knows?
-Maybe one day I’ll have a writing sesh at the Pennsylvania Trolley Museum!
+Maybe one day I’ll have that bucket list writing sesh at the Library of Congress!